vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 #### Merge Implementation

 Merge functions in a similar way to import.
-However, instead of replacing the AddressBook, the incoming Persons are merged with the prevailing AddressBook.
+However, instead of replacing the previous AddressBook, the incoming AddressBook is merged with it.

 Teletubbies provides commands for users to modify contacts by editing their particulars or tagging them.
-Since a Person can change drastically, each Person is issued a Universally Unique Identifier (UUID) to facilitate the merging process.
-If there is a match for the UUID in the AddressBook, the incoming Person would replace it.
-Else, the Person is new and would be added to the AddressBook.
+Since a Person can be entirely changed, each Person is issued a Universally Unique Identifier (UUID) to facilitate the merging process.
+* If there is a Person with a matching UUID in the AddressBook, the incoming Person would replace it.
+* Else, the Person is new and would be added to the AddressBook.

 The following sequence diagram shows how the `merge` operation works: